-It’s that time of year again, the weather is supposed to be slowly warming up and the days are getting longer.
-Daylight saving is now here!
-While the weather may not reflect it, it is officially spring and traditionally that means it’s time for spring cleaning.
+Spring is that time of year where the weather is supposed to be slowly warming up and the days are getting longer.
+But while the weather may not reflect it, from the 1st September it is officially spring and traditionally that means it’s time for spring cleaning.

 A good place to start spring cleaning might be with your medicine collection.
 I’m sure most people have an assortment of tablets, liquids, creams etc. put away in the back of the cupboard on the basis that they might come in handy one day!
 Chances are some of those medicines will have now expired and should not be used.